The Brooklyn Ghost

 Their quiet life was seriously disturbed three weeks ago, when one night Mr. Smith went to the door three or four times in response to the ringing of the bell, and every time was surprised to find no one there.’

-After the doorbell stopped its incessant sound, a loud banging could be heard coming from the home’s two back doors, a rattling so intense that it sounded as if the doors would fly from their hinges.
+After the doorbell stopped its incessant sound, a loud banging could be heard from the home’s two back doors.
+The rattling was so intense that it sounded as if the doors would fly from their hinges.

-Concerned that the disturbance was becoming a nightly occurrence, Smith enlisted the help of his family and friends to determine the cause.
+Concerned that the disturbance had become a nightly occurrence, Smith enlisted the help of his family and friends to determine the cause.
 Even with a handful of people stationed in and around the home, no one could pinpoint the cause.

 Smith even went as far as to sprinkle ashes on the paths that led to his doors, but no footprints ever appeared.